 We believe the penetration of Latin American private investments as a share of global private markets can increase from the historically low levels.
-According to the Burgiss Report, Latin America accounted for less than 1% of total global private markets AUM, while Latin America GDP in 2022 represented 5.3% of global GDP.
+Preqin data as of April 15, 2024 shows that Latin America accounted for less than 1% of total global private markets AUM, while Latin America GDP in 2023 represented 6% of global GDP.
 We believe that the volume of capital flowing to private markets in Latin America will increase substantially, driven by positive economic and currency cycles and the low correlation between Latin America and the global economy.

 Continue to diversify and grow our client base of large global investors.
-We have a strong, diversified and sophisticated client base of over 500 LPs, of which the top 20 investors accounted for approximately US\$8 trillion in AUM.
-As of December 31, 2022, our investors included: (1) 8 of the world's 10 largest sovereign wealth funds (including LPs with indirect investments); (2) 10 out of the world's 20 largest pension funds; and (3) 5 out of the U.S.'s 10 largest pension funds.
-We intend to continue to expand our relationships with existing clients and also intend to capitalize on significant opportunities in new client segments globally and in Brazil and Chile, such as high-net-worth individuals, regional and local institutional investors and also mass affluent investors.
+We have a strong, diversified and sophisticated client base of over 500 LPs, with the top 20 investors in aggregate managing approximately US\$9 trillion of AUM.
+As of December 31, 2023, our investors included: (1) 8 of the world's 10 largest sovereign wealth funds (including LPs with indirect investments); (2) 9 out of the world's 20 largest pension funds; and (3) 5 out of the U.S.'s 10 largest pension funds.
+We intend to continue to expand our relationships with existing clients and also intend to capitalize on significant opportunities in new client segments globally and in Latin America, such as high-net-worth individuals, regional and local institutional investors and also mass affluent investors.
 We believe these investors offer an attractive opportunity to further diversify and grow our client base because many of them only recently have begun to invest in, or increase their allocations to, private markets investments.

-In this context, today's largest private market investors are expected to continue their growth trajectory and diversification, establishing presences in an increasing number of high-growth geographies.
+In this context, today's largest private market investors are expected to continue their growth trajectory and diversification, establishing presences in an increasing number of highgrowth geographies.
 We intend to continue building relationships with investors around the world and to position ourselves to participate in the growth of the global private markets.
-We believe we are uniquely capable of pursuing the opportunities arising from increased allocations among institutional investors and the rapid wealth creation globally among high-net-worth individuals because of our strong brand and reputation, particularly in Latin America, multi-office resources, top talent teams of investment professionals and comprehensive suite of products and services.
+We believe we are well-positioned to pursue the opportunities arising from increased allocations among institutional investors and the rapid wealth creation globally among high-networth individuals because of our strong brand and reputation, particularly in Latin America, multi-office resources, top talent investment professionals and comprehensive suite of products and services.
 We also plan to continue sharing interesting co-investment opportunities with our clients and act as their thought partner by leveraging our transparent and robust reporting process and our experience in macroeconomic and sector-specific trends in Latin America, particularly in key sectors such as healthcare, food & beverage, infrastructure and agribusiness, among others.